 What Areas Does Geneva Lakes Funding Lend?

-Geneva Lakes Funding lends on Real estate non-owner-occupied property only (residential or commercial) in Wisconsin, Illinois and Virginia.
-Please give us a call to see if you are in our lending area.
-We prefer to lend locally, within an hour to an hour and a half of Lake Geneva and Virginia Beach, VA to not only view the properties ourselves but to help support the local investment community and neighborhood revitalization efforts.
+Geneva Lakes Funding lends on Real estate non-owner-occupied property only (residential or commercial) in 43 States.
+Please give us a call to see if you are in our lending areas.

 Can I Get Money to Pay For Repairs?